Request for Payment and Other Real-Time Payments Trends That Will Shape 2020

 Migration to ISO 20022 will become mandatory

-The global trend toward capitalizing on richer payments data and enabling for value-added overlay services on real-time rails aligns with another major global shift just around the corner: November 2021 will mark the beginning of the move to ISO 20022.
+The global trend toward capitalizing on richer payments data and enabling for value-added overlay services on real-time rails aligns with another major global shift just around the corner: November 2021 will mark the beginning of the move to ISO 20022, with Europe shifting first.

 ISO 20022 messages deliver more, through structured data that allows payment providers to exchange information seamlessly between systems—providing a consistent customer experience across markets.
-The transition (from November 2021) will run until November 2025.
+The transition (November 2021 for Europe and all SWIFT correspondent banking members from November 2022) will run until November 2025.
 There’s a lot to do between now and the deadline – and pressure will mount in 2020.
 Participants need to procure and sign a contract with a Network Service Provider, finalize internal development plans, adapt their IT and internal processes, complete connectivity and user testing, finalize their configuration and then complete migration activities on production environments.